Use Ecwid to connect a high-risk Authorize.Net account to Wix, Weebly, or Squarespace

-Ecwid was designed to be compatible with websites and social media platforms, so whether you’re selling from Wix, Squarespace, a WordPress site or Facebook you will be ready to sell and reach out to customers over multiple networks and channels.
-You can even use a physical device as a POS if you were to ever sell in a physical marketplace, permanent or temporary, giving you true flexibility in your ability to sell your products.
-Ecwid is so versatile you can even install it onto your Google Blogger account with ease.
+Ecwid was designed to be compatible with websites and social media platforms, so whether you’re selling from Wix, Weebly, Squarespace, a WordPress site, or Facebook, you will be ready to sell and reach out to customers over multiple networks and channels.

 We’re more than happy to help if you need to set up a high-risk payment gateway for your Ecwid cart.
 We can help you find the best gateway for your specific high-risk business type and make it work with both your site builder and product type.
 You can contact us here or use our contact form at the bottom of this page.

-How to connect a high-risk payment gateway to Wix using Ecwid
+How to connect a high-risk payment gateway like Authorize.Net to Wix using Ecwid

 Plenty of high-risk site owners enjoy using Wix for their e-commerce store.
-However, making Wix compatible with high-risk sales can be a challenge (as we’ve covered in more detail here).
+However, making Wix compatible with high-risk sales can be challenging (you can learn about integrating Authorize.Net with Ecwid here).
 What we haven’t outlined in our previous content on Wix, however, is that you can also easily integrate your Ecwid store and shopping cart with your new or existing Wix site.

 Step one: Adding the Ecwid app to Wix